MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-granular-permissions.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Users**, and then choose the related link.
 2. On the **Users** page, select the relevant user, and then choose the **Permission Set by User Group** action.
-3. On the **Permission Set by User Group** page, select the **[user group name]** check box on a line for the relevant permission set to assign the set to the user group.
+3. On the **Permission Set by User Group** page, select the **[user group name]** field on a line for the relevant permission set to assign the set to the user group.
 4. Select the **All User Groups** check box to assign the permission set to all user groups.

 You can also assign permissions sets directly to a user.

 ## <a name="to-assign-permission-sets-to-users"></a>To assign permission sets to users

 A permission set is a collection of permissions for specific database objects.
 All users must be assigned one or more permission sets before they can access [!INCLUDE[prod_short](includes/prod_short.md)].

-A [!INCLUDE[prod_short](includes/prod_short.md)] solution contains a number of predefined permission sets that are added by Microsoft or by your solution provider.
+A [!INCLUDE[prod_short](includes/prod_short.md)] solution contains predefined permission sets that are added by Microsoft or by your solution provider.
 You can also add new permission sets tailored to meet the needs of your organisation.
 For more information, see the [To create or edit a permission set](#to-create-or-modify-a-permission-set) section.

 > [!NOTE]
 > If you do not want to restrict a user's access more than already defined by the licence, you can assign a special permission set called SUPER to the user.
 This permission set ensures that the user can access all objects specified in the licence.